NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 ## Revision

-To help you with KBA part 2, here is some quick revision from last term:
+To help you with an upcoming assessment, here is some quick revision from last term:

 - **Sequence**: In our context, refers to the order in which statements are executed in a program.
 A sequence usually means statements are executed one after the other.
 Do not confuse this with the `list` data type in Python.